Kaltern an der Weinstraße: Geography

 As of 30 November 2010, it had a population of 7,592 and an area of 47.9 km2.

 It is famous for its lake, the Kalterer See, and wine (Kalterersee Auslese or Lago di Caldaro scelto).
 The cuisine combines Italian and Tyrolean styles.
 The nearby Dolomites area is known for its hiking and climbing routes.

 Kaltern borders the following municipalities: Eppan, Neumarkt, Tramin, Vadena, Amblar, Cavareno, Ruffrè-Mendola, and Sarnonico (the last four municipalities belong to the Trentino).

 Frazioni

 The municipality of Kaltern contains the frazioni (subdivisions, mainly villages and hamlets) Altenburg (Castelvecchio), Oberplanitzing (Pianizza di Sopra), Unterplanitzing (Pianizza di Sotto), St. Josef am See (San Giuseppe al Lago), St. Anton/Pfuss (San Antonio/Pozzo), St. Nikolaus (San Nicoló) and Mitterdorf (Villa di Mezzo).

 History

 Coat-of-arms

 The coat of arms, used by the end of the 16th century, is a copper kettle with a handle on argent background.

 Society

 Linguistic distribution

 According to the 2024 census, 91.55% of the population speak German, 7.93% Italian and 0.51% Ladin as first language.

-Twin towns — sister cities
+Twin towns

 Kaltern an der Weinstraße is twinned with: